bouquet2/bouquet2/README.md

 ## DRAWBACKS/TODO
 * When `tofu destroy` is run, it won't destroy the Tailscale entries.
 This is because the entry is not made by OpenTofu itself, but comes from the node.
 [See this issue](https://github.com/tailscale/terraform-provider-tailscale/issues/68) for more information.
-* CI is not finished yet.
-  * K8s manifest deployment is missing entirely.

 ## Setup